Goodbye South, Goodbye

-Goodbye South, Goodbye is a 1996 crime drama film directed by Hou Hsiao-hsien.
+Goodbye South, Goodbye is a 1996 Taiwanese drama film directed by Hou Hsiao-hsien.
 The film had its premiere at the Cannes Film Festival on 12 May 1996.

 Plot

 Gao (Jack Kao) rides the train to Pinghsi to set up a 10-day gambling den with his friend Hsi (Hsi Hsiang).
 He takes his acolyte Flatty (Lim Giong) and Pretzel (Annie Shizuka Inoh), Flatty's girlfriend, who works part-time in a night club.
 Gao's girlfriend Ying (Hsu Kuei-Ying) works in the same night club as Pretzel and doesn't like the people around Gao, finding them dangerous.
 Gao has already made a deal with Hsi to invest in a nightclub in Shanghai, but Ying doesn't want him to go.
 Instead, she wants him to stay in Taiwan to open a restaurant.
 A succession of get-rich-quick schemes leads them to the brink of disaster.
 Throughout the course of the film the unsavory alliance between the underworld and the political elite emerges.